I love meal kits and meal delivery options.

-With roughly one million meal kits being shipped across Canada everyday, more and more Canadians are signing up for the value found in a meal kit subscription box.
+With nearly two million meal kits being shipped across Canada every month, more and more Canadians are signing up for the value found in a meal kit subscription box.
 However, Canadians still lag behind markets like the USA as far as percentage of the population having tried a meal kit service – thus guaranteeing that you the consumer can soak up some juicy promotional deals as companies fight for market share dominance!
 Who doesn’t love free food?
 Especially if you live in a major urban city, why not try several options and see which one you like best?

 The Cost of Canada’s Meal Kit Options

 I want to be right upfront in saying that meal kit delivery services are more expensive than going out and buying groceries.
 As a rough rule of thumb, I’d say 50% more for meal kits on comparable item-for-item basis.
 (Which only makes sense given the convenience involved.

 BUT – and this is a hugeBUT – consider what you’re getting for that extra cash.